jfc2113/MicrowaveLineFitter/README.md

          Optional:  Manually adjust output of FullCode.py to improve fits that are flagged as bad (see bins below).

          %run VelocityFileMaker.py

+         %run VelocityFileMaker.py

 The final output files are named velocity_ALL_(r).csv where r is the name of the region or source of interest.
+We recommend that you run VelcoityFileMaker.py twice consecutively, as the output file sometimes cuts off prematurely if this is not done.

 Second, we provide a description of the code and process: